PartyWumpus/C-to-befunge93/README.md

 # A C to befunge compiler

+It's a C compiler that outputs (64 bit) befunge93 programs instead of assembly.
+Roughly targeting c11, but strict conformance is not a primary goal.

 ## Big thanks to:

 - Nora Sandler's [Writing a C Compiler](https://norasandler.com/book/) book for helping guide this project (and for being a great read regardless)
 - Mikescher's [BefunExec](https://github.com/Mikescher/BefunExec) for being an excellent befunge debugger
 - Notes from [Jeffrey Lee's site](https://www.phlamethrower.co.uk/index.php) about their [prototype befunge -> C compiler](https://www.phlamethrower.co.uk/befunge/c2b.php) and their [general befunge insights](https://www.phlamethrower.co.uk/befunge/)
 - The [lang_c](https://docs.rs/lang-c/latest/lang_c/index.html) crate for doing the lexing and parsing of c for me (i love skipping 1/2 of the work)
+- The [Berkeley SoftFloat](https://www.jhauser.us/arithmetic/SoftFloat.html) library, which is used for floating point operations in befunge

 ## Befunge interpreter assumptions
 I've been testing this with [BefunExec](https://github.com/Mikescher/BefunExec), [RBeJ](https://github.com/PartyWumpus/RBeJ) and my [befunge-editor](https://github.com/PartyWumpus/befunge-editor), so I'd recommend one of those.